doyancha/STOCK_PRICE_ANALYSIS/README.md

 ### What This Project Sets Out To Do

 - Compare four major technology stocks through a unified analytical framework
-- Measure not just price movement, but return behaviour, volatility, and risk-adjusted performance
+- Measure return, volatility, and risk-adjusted performance in one consistent view
-- Reveal how strongly the stocks move together through closing-price and return-level correlation
+- Reveal how strongly the stocks move together through price and return correlation
-- Explore how moving averages change the interpretation of trend direction
+- Explore how moving averages change trend interpretation
-- Detect and visualise moving-average crossover signals in an intuitive dashboard format
+- Visualise crossover signals in a dashboard-friendly way
-- Test a simple strategy against buy-and-hold to demonstrate analytical thinking beyond descriptive charts
+- Compare a simple strategy against buy-and-hold for analytical context
-- Present the analysis as a polished, stakeholder-ready Streamlit application rather than a notebook alone
+- Present the work as a polished Streamlit application, not just a notebook

 ### Business Questions Addressed